 A wisp of adventure rose up between us as we entered Palermo’s rundown, poorer, not-for-tourists part of town and tried to find our way to our hotel in the wee hours among ghostly streets.
 A number of turns and backtracks later, thanks to the paper map, we finally reached the Via Vittorio Emanuele, the street we were looking for.
 It was pretty empty, and it was barricaded and one-way—not the way we wanted to go.
 “I’m going in,” said David as he managed to get up on the sidewalk and around the barricade, driving opposite to the indicated direction.
 His rule-breaking, here at the start of our travels, harkened back to our younger falling-in-love selves, unafraid of taking silly chances and laughing about them later, and, in fact, in our hotel room later, we did laugh about David’s Jason Bourne driving.

 I wanted to visit Sicily for its natural beauty, food, and antiquities and for the Italians themselves.
-Added to that was my desire to escape from the tensions of our post-election world.
+Added to that was my desire to escape from the tensions of our divided political system.
 I hadn’t thought about romance, never even put it into the mix, but I could see that we both were starting to feel and act differently on this island, and it didn’t take long.
 Our senses, which I hadn’t thought were muted but apparently were, came alive, jolted by sights, sounds, and smells.

 “I’m losing my sense of time,” David whispered as the day wore on.

 In a Palermo market we linked arms and harmonized with the fishmongers who operatically sang out the fish of the day.
 We shared a pint of wild strawberries and arancini, fried rice balls that hide centers of mozzarella, tomato, and peas.
-And then there was the single cannolo with dried orange and chopped pistachios that we passed back and forth and ate bite by bite, licking the cream from each other’s fingers.
+And then there was the single cannoli with dried orange and chopped pistachios that we passed back and forth and ate bite by bite, licking the cream from each other’s fingers.
 Was it lunchtime?
 It didn’t matter.
 “I’m losing my sense of time,” David whispered as the day wore on, and he didn’t mean just mealtime.
 “It’s feeling like we haven’t been married so long,” he said as he kissed me midway up the steps to the Teatro Massimo opera house.

 Taking a Late Honeymoon: Dionysus and Venus Cast a Spell